-Police try to arrest protester at Ihumātao development site
+Ihumātao development site protest: Occupiers call for more to join the action

 By sunset more than 50 police officers stood in two rows blocking access to two roads as trucks moved back and forth carrying machinery and lights, while the occupiers yelled "shame on you" at the police.

-Three people were arrested late in the afternoon for obstructing police, but most remained peaceful, with songs sung long into the night and parents bringing their children along.
+Three people were arrested late in the afternoon yesterday for obstructing police, but most remained peaceful, with singing long into the night and parents bringing their children along.

 As the night grew colder, a small fire was lit and cups of tea handed out, including to some of the officers barring the way in.

-Newton and mana whenua met last night to discuss where to next and many supporters were prepared to spend the night holding the line.
+Newton and mana whenua met last night to discuss where too next and many supporters were prepared to spend the night holding the line.

 Mirky, who joined the occupation two months ago, said he was shocked by the eviction.